Transferring between sparse and dense matching via probabilistic reweighting: Experiments

-For evaluation of dense matching performance, we compare the performance of reweighted SuperGlue and LightGlue with dense features.
+For evaluation of dense and semi-dense matching performance, we compare the performance of reweighted SuperGlue and LightGlue against their sparse baselines.
 On ScanNet, we consider dense matching on feature maps at 1/8 of the input resolution and extract 4800 feature points with the highest probabilistic scores as dense features.
-On MegaDepth, we resize the longest side of the input images to 1600 pixels.
-At this resolution, we extract 12288 feature points with the highest probabilistic scores as semi-dense features.
-The remaining feature extraction and matching parameters are consistent with those used for sparse matching.
-Additionally, we evaluate the performance of the original LoFTR.
+On MegaDepth, we extract 12288 feature points with the highest probabilistic scores as semi-dense features.

 The pose error is computed as the maximum angular error in rotation and translation and reported as Area Under the Curve (AUC) at thresholds of 5°, 10°, and 20°.
-To obtain camera poses, we solve the essential matrix using RANSAC based on the matcher's outputs.
+To obtain camera poses, we solve the essential matrix with vanilla RANSAC and LO-RANSAC as in ~\cite{lindenbergerLightglueLocalFeature2023a}.

-\PAR{Results of indoor pose estimation.} The results are shown in \cref{table:scannet}, where methods marked with (R) indicate those that are reweighted.
-In the sparse matching mode, the reweighted LoFTR achieves comparable performance to SuperPoint+LightGlue.
-In the dense matching mode, SuperPoint+SuperGlue is the most accurate among detector-based matchers.
-It is noteworthy that LoFTR not only achieves high dense matching accuracy, but also reaches comparable accuracy to the detector-based methods in sparse matching.
-This may be attributed to the feature selection ability learned by the network from indoor data with weak textures.
-Although detector-based matchers are weaker than LoFTR in dense matching, using the additional information provided by dense features can surpass the accuracy of sparse matching.

-\PAR{Results of outdoor pose estimation.} The outdoor results are presented in \cref{table:megadepth}.
-Different from indoor scenes, the reweighted LoFTR is less accurate than detector-based matchers in the sparse matching mode.
-In the dense matching mode, DISK+LightGlue is the most accurate among detector-based matchers and approaches the accuracy of LoFTR.
-It can be observed that some detector-based dense matchers struggle to surpass their sparse variants when applied to outdoor data.
-This is because MegaDepth, characterized by its abundant textures, renders sparse features sufficient for accurate matching.
-The information gain provided by dense matching is insufficient to counteract the impact of feature confusion and generalization issues.